proguserr/threat-sentry/README.md

-# Realtime Threat Guardian
+# Who am I?

-A production-leaning demo of an **Agentic AI–assisted, event-driven backend** for real‑time threat detection.
+A production-leaning demo of a scalable, event-driven backend for real-time threat detection.
-It ingests security logs via an HTTP API, runs them through a pluggable detection pipeline (rule-based + LLM), emits alerts, and exposes **Prometheus metrics** for observability.
+It ingests security logs via an HTTP API, processes them through a pluggable detection pipeline (rule-based + LLM), emits alerts, and exposes Prometheus metrics for observability.

-> Designed as a portfolio-friendly project to showcase **backend + streaming + observability + AI integration**.
+Engineered a real-time analytics engine with FastAPI and Kafka (Redpanda) for event streaming, demonstrating expertise in high-throughput backend systems.

+Designed a pluggable detection pipeline with both rule-based logic and a stub LLM function, showcasing an extensible architecture for AI integration.Instrumented the system with a Prometheus Client for custom metrics and observability, enabling monitoring of key performance indicators like processing latency.This portfolio project was designed to showcase expertise in backend, streaming, and observability with AI integration.

 ---

 ## Highlights
 - **FastAPI** backend with **async ingestion** and a background worker
-- **Pluggable detectors** (signature/rule-based + LLM stub you can wire to OpenAI, Claude, or local LLMs)
+- **Pluggable detectors** (signature/rule-based + LLM -> you can wire to OpenAI, Claude, or local LLMs)
-- **Alert routing hooks** (stdout + optional Slack webhook)
+- **Alert routing hooks** (stdout + Slack webhook)
 - **Prometheus metrics** at `/metrics`: event throughput, processing latency, alerts count, error count
 - Clean, minimal codebase you can extend (Kafka, PostgreSQL, LangGraph, etc.)